Noise-Guided Transport for Imitation Learning: Introduction

-While adversarial IL has been extended to other divergences and distances \citep{Ghasemipour2019-ft,Ke2019-np}, these approaches typically begin by selecting a divergence and fitting it into a predefined framework.
-In contrast, we start from the core desideratum: constructing a reward function that distinguishes expert from agent.
-In \textsc{Section}~\ref{method}, we derive our objective from first principles, formulating reward learning as a problem of pseudo-density estimation from random priors \citep{Osband2014-jn}.
-We show that this learning objective coincides with an earth-mover distance, a metric grounded in optimal transport (OT) theory \citep{Villani2009-hu}.
-We refer to our method as \textbf{Noise-Guided Transport (NGT)}.
+Our core desideratum is: learning a reward function that distinguishes expert from agent.
+In this work, we learn a reward with an objective that stems from the problem of learning from random priors, whose foundations we lay out in \textsc{Section}~\ref{bg}.
+In \textsc{Section}~\ref{method}, we derive our reward learning objective, before showing that it coincides with an earth-mover distance, a metric grounded in optimal transport (OT) theory \citep{Villani2009-hu}.
+We refer to our method as \textbf{Noise-Guided Transport (NGT)}, due to its reliance on guidance from random priors (akin to noise; see \textsc{Section}~\ref{bg}) and its OT equivalence.
 We also provide guarantees for the loss optimized in practice, showing how its deviation from the true objective concentrates with sample size.

-Finally, in \textsc{Section}~\ref{exps}, we empirically evaluate and compare NGT in the low-data regime against a diverse set of baselines, including OT-based methods and a diffusion-based AIL method \citep{Wang2023-kz}.
+In \textsc{Section}~\ref{exps}, we empirically evaluate and compare NGT in the low-data regime against a diverse set of baselines, including OT-based methods and a diffusion-based AIL method \citep{Wang2023-kz}.
 We benchmark the methods on standard continuous control tasks for low-data imitation learning.
-Notably, we include Humanoid locomotion: a high-dimensional, challenging control task that is rarely addressed in this regime due to its complex dynamics and large state-action space.
-Despite this, NGT successfully learns to perform humanoid locomotion.
-Among the baselines, only a diffusion-based approach is able to make progress on this task, albeit sub-optimally and with greater computational overhead.
-A key ingredient in NGT's success is the use of distributional losses \citep{Imani2018-fx} in reward learning, which contribute to its robustness in such difficult environments.
-Moreover, in \textsc{Figure}~\ref{fig:grid}, we show NGT's performance across varying levels of demonstration availability, under various subsampling rates, showing how it scales with data---from \emph{as few as 20 transitions}. \textsc{Figure}~\ref{fig:grid} also includes results in the \textbf{state-only setting}, where expert actions are not available.
+Notably, we include humanoid locomotion: a high-dimensional, challenging control task that is rarely addressed in this regime due to its complex dynamics and large state-action space.
+We also tackle the state-only setting, where expert actions are not available Among the baselines, only a diffusion-based approach is able to make progress on this task, albeit sub-optimally and with greater computational overhead.
 Overall, our results demonstrate that NGT scales gracefully with both task complexity and data scarcity, all while remaining lightweight.
-As a result, \textbf{it emerges as a highly sample-efficient method that shines in the low-data regime}.